bediger4000/vigenere-ciphering-deciphering/README.md

 second filename,
 then calculating angles between "filename1" and each subsequent file.

+The files don't have to be full of text: `vectormeasure` doesn't assume anything about encoding or representation.
+On the other hand, it doesn't know anything about headers or other parts of files that are very similar from file to file.
+It might give similarity measures that don't make sense for PNG or GIF files.

 ### chisquared - chi-squared similarity measure of two files

     $ GOPATH=$PWD go build chisquared